ray-project/ray/doc/source/rllib-concepts.rst

 Besides some boilerplate for defining the PPO configuration and some warnings, the most important argument to take note of is the ``execution_plan``.

-The trainer's `execution plan <#execution-plan>`__ defines the distributed training workflow.
+The trainer's `execution plan <#execution-plans>`__ defines the distributed training workflow.
 Depending on the ``simple_optimizer`` trainer config, PPO can switch between a simple synchronous plan, or a multi-GPU plan that implements minibatch SGD (the default):

 .. code-block:: python